Check if you are eligible

 - have a mental health condition

-- are pregnant or have children under 5
+- are pregnant or have young children

-- have extra communication needs (such as if you don’t speak or read English well).
+- have extra communication needs (such as if you don’t speak or read English well)

 You might still be able to register for other reasons if your situation isn’t listed.
 For example, if you need short-term support after a stay in hospital.